Types of Survey Questions: Complete Guide & Examples

 Open-ended questions provide rich, contextual information that reveals the "why" behind survey data.
 They capture unexpected feedback, allow for creative responses, and give voice to minority opinions that might not fit predetermined categories.

 However, they require more time from respondents, which can lead to survey fatigue.
 Analyzing open-ended responses demands manual coding or sophisticated text analysis tools.
-Balance is key: limit open-ended questions to 2-3 per survey and place them after closed-ended questions to maintain momentum.
+Balance is key: research shows limiting open-ended questions to 2-3 per survey and placing them after closed-ended questions helps maintain momentum.

 Avoiding bias in survey questions